The art of Mickey of Ulladulla 1825-1891

 1820

 - Mickey is born, though elsewhere the date is cited as 1825 or 1826.
-No information about his tribal association is known, apart from his later being referred to as chief of the Ulladulla tribe.
+No information about ancestry, family and tribal association is known, apart from his later being referred to as chief of the Ulladulla tribe.

 1867-8

-- Mickey stages a corroboree in Sydney for the visiting Duke of Edinburgh.
+- Mickey manages the staging of a corroboree at Clontarf on Sydney Harbour for the visiting Duke of Edinburgh.

 1875